-Diversity is an important issue for any modern business.
-But it’s not enough to hire people of different nationalities, races, genders and sexual orientations – everyone needs to feel like they are truly welcome, safe and free to be themselves in the workplace.
+Diversity is an important issue for any modern business, but it’s not enough to simply hire people of different nationalities, races, genders and sexual orientations.
+Everyone needs to feel welcome, safe and free to be themselves in the workplace.
 If you focus on diversity, equity and inclusion (DEI) in your workplace, your business’s culture and bottom line will benefit.

-Although many businesses are moving towards more inclusive and diverse workforces, there is still much progress to be made.
-Here are some simple steps you can take as a leader to promote an inclusive company culture.
-Proceed with the understanding that communication and involvement matter when promoting diversity.]
+Although many businesses are moving toward more inclusive and diverse workforces, there is much progress to be made.
+Here are some simple steps you can take as a business leader to promote an inclusive company culture.
+Proceed with the understanding that communication and involvement matter most when promoting diversity.

 1. Start from the top.

-As with any facet of company culture, creating and encouraging a sense of belonging in your workplace begins at the leadership level.
-The company’s founders and executive team need to have a desire to build a diverse culture and hire people who are open to working with people of all different nationalities, skin colors, genders and sexual orientations, said Eloise Bune, co-founder of Tentrr and former CEO of ScribbleChat.
+As with any facet of company culture, creating and encouraging a sense of belonging in your workplace begins with leadership.
+The company’s founders and executive team need to have the desire to build a diverse culture and hire people who are open to working with people of all different nationalities, skin colors, genders and sexual orientations, said Eloise Bune D’Agostino, founder of Tentrr.

 “If diversity is not a company goal … it just won’t happen,” she said.
 “People tend to hire people like them so they are comfortable and rarely challenged.
 It is human nature.”

 “We strive to provide all of our employees with the tools and skills necessary to shine, and that starts with letting your employees know that yes, you can be exactly who you are here,” Beckerman said.

-Once your company’s leadership sets the tone, it’s easy to extend that attitude throughout the organization.
+Once your company’s leadership sets the tone, it’s critical to extend that attitude throughout the organization.

 “What is great about creating a culture of belonging is that it can be fostered peer-to-peer, bottom-up and top-down,” said Alexandre Ullmann, head of human resources at LinkedIn.

-Ullmann also recommends taking a close look at your company’s recruiting tactics to make sure you’re approaching hiring with the goal of fostering diversity and inclusion.
+Ullmann recommends taking a close look at your company’s recruiting tactics to make sure you’re approaching hiring with the goal of facilitating diversity and inclusion.